 On January 25, 2021 HNS announced the creation of the Nova Scotia Affordable Housing Commission ("NSAHC").
 The purpose is to engage with experts and stakeholders across the province to learn more about the current state of affordable housing and find sustainable, long-term solutions that build on the commitments made by the province under the National Housing Strategy.
-On May 31, 2021 Government was presented with 17 recommendations for 4 foundational initiatives: establish an arm's length independent housing entity, recognize that housing is a right and a key strategic sector for economic development, health and social equity, modernise provincial legislation and regulations, and develop a long-term provincial housing strategy.
-As of June 25, 2021 direction from government is pending.
+On May 31, 2021 Government was presented with 17 recommendations for 4 foundational initiatives: establish an arm's length independent housing entity, recognize that housing is a right and a key strategic sector for economic development, health and social equity, modernize provincial legislation and regulations, and develop a long-term provincial housing strategy.
+On September 14, 2021 the Premier issued a ministerial mandate letter indicating government's commitment to implementing these recommendations.